Grace Engbrecht - PembinaValleyOnline.com

 Memorial Date: January 26, 2019

-Grace Engbrecht, 72, of Winnipeg, passed away Monday, January 21st at Grace Hospital.
-She is survived by her husband Peter, 2 sons, 3 sisters, and their families.
-She was predeceased by her sister Carla.
+Grace Engbrecht, 72, of Winnipeg passed away Monday, January 21st at Grace Hospital.
+She is survived by her husband Peter, her parents George and Nettie Groening of Abbotsford, BC, 2 sons, 3 sisters, and their families.
+She was predeceased by 1 sister.

-A memorial service for Grace Engbrecht will be held Saturday, January 26th at 11am at Fort Gary Mennonite Brethren Church, 1771, Pembina Highway, Winnipeg, with burial on Friday, January 25th at 2:30pm at Rose Farm Cemetery, RM of Morris.
+A memorial service for Grace Engbrecht will be held Saturday, January 26th at 11am at Fort Gary Mennonite Brethren Church, 1771 Pembina Highway, with burial on Friday, 2:30pm at Rose Farm Cemetery in the RM of Morris.

 Private family viewing will be held prior to the burial.